 The skiers start dropping into the chairs in groups of four, but as my turn approaches, no one joins me.
 I finally yell out, “Are you seriously going to let me go up this chairlift at night by myself?”
 No one volunteers.
 At the very last second, an instructor named Ryan (who I later find out was ranked the number-two ski instructor at Lake Tahoe in California and one of the top instructors in Portillo) jumped onto the chair with me.

-With a good distance to go to the top, Ryan explains the ‘trial by fire’ that I have unwittingly gotten myself into.
 First of all, it is rare that any guest is allowed to join this torchlight parade due to the level of difficulty.
 In fact, only the ski director has the authority to allow a guest to join the instructors in this dangerous performance.
 Secondly, I do not have goggles and, he explains, “Portillo is all about speed and this torchlight parade is no different.
 We will descend a double-black run at the speed of light and without goggles you may find the tear factor an issue.”
 An issue?
 Does wearing a highly flammable fur collar while going ‘Mach 2’ with a kerosene-soaked torch qualify as an issue?

 Ryan does not have time to answer.
 We jump off the chairlift and within seconds a burning, dripping kerosene torch is thrust into my hand.
 I am told, “no matter what, stay behind the guy in front of you.
 No breaks in the line—it ruins the entertainment value for the spectators.”
 Spectators, right.
 Forgot about them.